leospeidel/relate_lib/README.md

 ## Documentation

 Still working on the documentation.
-Please see ./include/example/CMakeLists.txt for how to use this library and ./example/example.sh for how to run the example.
+Please see ./include/example/Example.cpp for example code and ./example/example.sh for how to run the examples.